At well-baby visits, your baby’s provider checks your baby’s health and development and gives your baby vaccinations to protect them from diseases.

 All babies need regular medical checkups (also called well-baby visits) with their health care provider.
 At each visit, the provider checks your baby’s health, growth, weight and development.
 If your baby spent time in the newborn intensive care unit (also called NICU) after birth, these checkups are especially important to make sure your baby’s healthy and doing well.

-Take your baby’s medical file with you to her first checkup.
+Take your baby’s medical file with you to their first checkup.
 The file includes your baby’s discharge summary and other information from the hospital.
 A discharge summary is a report prepared by a health care provider that tells about your baby’s care in the NICU and what treatment your baby may need after the NICU.
 Hospital staff may send the summary directly to the provider, or you can share it with the provider yourself.

 If your baby has a medical condition, such as a birth defect, she may need ongoing care from different kinds of health care providers.
 Talk with your baby’s NICU providers about health care providers for your baby after the NICU.
 Birth defects are structural changes present at birth that can affect almost any part of the body.
 They may affect how the body looks, works or both.
 Birth defects can cause problems in overall health, how the body develops or how the body works.